Table of Contents

 When to Use Unsigned or Signed:

-2. When doing low level register settings, or bit manipulation use unsigned.
+if the datatype value is always positive. - When doing low level register settings, or bit manipulation use

-4. All other cases use signed.
+. - All other cases use

 C Datatype Code Examples: